davidmerrick/PortlandBus/README.md

 ## Recommended settings
 - 512 MB of memory is plenty.
-- Timeout of 5s seems to work well and eliminate any DynamoDB calls prematurely timing out.
+- Timeout of 10s seems to work well and eliminate any DynamoDB calls prematurely timing out.
+Sometimes those are slow initially.

 # Reference